-(Mark k One) $\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year End ed December 31, 2016 OF TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Nu mber: 001-32172 XPO Logis stics, Inc. (Exact name of registrant a Delaware 03-0450326 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) Five Ameri Greenwich, Com (Address of principal necticut 06831 (855) 970 (Registrant's telephone num Securities registered under Section 12(b) of the Act: Title of Each Class: Common Stock, par value \$.001 per share Name of Each Exchange on Which Registered: New York Stock Exchange Securities registered pursuant Non In ndicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ⊠ No □ In ndicate by check mark if the registrant is not required to file reports pursual nt to Section 13 or Section 15(d) of the Exchange Act.
-Yes $\square$ No $\boxtimes$ during dicate by check mark whether the registrant (1) has filed all reports require the preceding 12 months (or for such shorter period that the registrant was ements for the past 90 days.
-Yes $\boxtimes$ No $\square$ ed to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 s required to file such reports), and (2) has been subject to such filing require indicate by check mark whether the registrant has submitted electronically a ed to be submitted and posted pursuant to Rule 405 of Regulation S-T (§25) I that the registrant was required to submit and post such files).
-Yes 22.405 of this chapter) during the preceding 12 months (or for such shorter
+(Mark One)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the Fiscal Year Ended December 31, 2016

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-32172

+XPO Logistics, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+03-0450326 (I.R.S.
+Employer Identification No.)

+Five American Lane Greenwich, Connecticut 06831 (Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered under Section 12(b) of the Act:

+Title of Each Class:

+Common Stock, par value \$.001 per share

+Name of Each Exchange on Which Registered: New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes D No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K ( $\S 229.405$ of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\boxtimes$
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.